openvenues/libpostal/resources/dictionaries/README.md

 - **directionals.txt**: strings indicating directions (cardinal and lower/central/upper, etc.)
 - **entrance.txt**: string indicating an entrance, usually just the word "entrance" and its appropriate abbreviations.
+- **given_names.txt**: a dictionary of given names derived from Wikipedia has been provided in the special "all" language directory.
+Western given names are usually abbreviated using the first letter but specifying them all would create too many potential variations.
+Instead of trying to expand "J" to every possible J name, it might be better to abbreviate possible given names and add those versions as alternate forms of the string for matching purposes.
 - **house_number.txt**: strings that may be added as part of the house/building number (for languages like Spanish where it's common to say "No. 123" or "No. Ext.
 123" for the house/building number instead of just "123" as in English).
 - **level_types_basement.txt**: strings indicating a basement level.
 - **level_types_mezzanine.txt**: strings indicating a mezzanine level.